wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Upon accepting the call, we will see account information populated for this call.
 A `task activity` should also be created and visible upon accepting the call.

-# 4.2 Microsoft Mynamics 365 integration
+# 4.2 Microsoft Dynamics 365 integration

 ### Pre-requisites